spinradd/PythonProjects/Pong/Pong README.md

 The game ends at a score of 3.

 The ball has similiar properties to the pong you know and love!

-_Save and run all the files in the same level of your directory._